bahrus/custom-enhancements/README.md

 This is an area likely to require some critical feedback from browser vendors, but I will nevertheless express some thoughts on the matter.

-One time it definitely would **not** be called is if the enh-* attribute, if present, is removed from the enhanced element, since as we've discussed, the custom attribute aspect is only one way to attach an enhancement.
-A developer may want to remove the attribute to reduce clutter, without jeopardizing the enhancement.
+One time it definitely would **not** be called is if the (enh-*) attributes, if present, are removed from the enhanced element, since as we've discussed, the custom attribute aspect is only one way to attach an enhancement.
+A developer may want to remove the attributes to reduce clutter, or before transferring to another Shadow DOM realm to avoid unexpected side effects of being transported in.

 I do think the detachedCallback should be associated in some way with the disconnectedCallback method of the enhanced custom element (or the equivalent for built-in elements).
 However, there's a scenario where a custom element's disconnectedCallback is called, where we don't necessarily want to fully "dump" the enhancement -- when the element is moved from one parent container to another (within a Shadow DOM realm or even crossing Shadow DOM boundaries.)
 To me, it would be ideal if the enhancement could remain attached in this circumstance, as if nothing happened.